 She provided detailed information concerning the mental health training, resources and tools provided by the MRC.
-The interview was conducted virtually using a Zoom call and the interview questions can be found in the Appendix A found in formal report.
-Ms. Bowe answered the questions very thoroughly and the team was able to gather detailed information about the MRC's mental health training and management practices.
+The interview was conducted virtually using a Zoom call and the interview questions can be found in the Appendix A. Ms.Bowe answered the questions very thoroughly and the team was able to gather detailed information about the MRC's mental health training and management practices.